texnoforge/texnomagic/README.md

 See docs/index.md and other files in docs/ directory.

-You can also render docs into HTML using portray:
+You can also render docs into HTML using MkDocs:

-    pip install portray
+    pip install mkdocs-material
-    protray as_html
+    mkdocs build
+    # see site/index.html

 #### read the [docs] and have a nice magic ᕕ( ᐛ )ᕗ